 Balance point is the heartbeat of paddle feel.
-Slide a fingertip up the butt cap until the face floats level and you can predict how fast your hands will be at the kitchen, whether your drives will stay deep, and how many grams of insurance tape you can stash at 3/9 without sluggishness.
-I’ve put hands on more than a hundred paddles since starting DinkFlow, and the pattern is hard to miss: every player who lands on a setup they love sits inside one of five balance ranges.
-The DinkFlow community keeps proving that when you set a balance target first, everything else—lead tape, Hesacore grips, counterweights—falls into place.
-This guide shows you how to read the numbers and translate them into archetype-driven builds.
+Slide a fingertip up the butt cap until the face floats level and you can predict how fast your hands will be at the kitchen, whether your drives will stay deep, and how much tape you can add without making the paddle sluggish.

 If you’re new to our approach, skim the welcome post for a quick primer on balance-first tuning before you dive into the details here.
-For background on how these five archetypes were developed, see the methodology page .
+For background on how these archetypes were developed and recalibrated, see the methodology page .

 Quick answer: Balance point is how far from the butt cap a paddle naturally pivots, measured in inches and as a percentage of total length.
-Lower numbers (handle-heavy, ~7.9–8.4 in) favor quick hands at the kitchen.
-Middle numbers (neutral, 8.4–8.9 in) split the difference.
-Higher numbers (head-heavy, 8.9–9.5 in) favor power and depth.
-Most paddles ship in the neutral zone.
+Lower percentages favor quick hands.
+Higher percentages bring head presence, plow-through, and easier pace.
+DinkFlow uses six percentage-based archetypes: Firefight, Control-Touch, Flick Wizard, Banger, Singles Power, and Modern Power.

 Why Pickleball Paddle Balance Point Matters